JaKooLit/Debian-Hyprland/README.md

 sudo nano /etc/apt/sources.list
 ```

-- delete # on the lines with 'deb-src'
+- Delete `#` on the lines with `deb-src`
-- ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
+- Make sure to install `non-free` repository especially for users with NVIDIA GPUs.
 You can also install non-free drivers if required.
-Edit install-scripts/nvidia.sh and change the nvidia stuff's if required
+    - Edit `install-scripts/nvidia.sh` and change the NVIDIA settings if required

+> Note: For users with newer NVIDIA GPUs, especially, RTX5000 series, we strongly suggest you manually install the current `open` drivers for NVIDIA
+> Not install them from Jak's Debian install script

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧